The Market/Water Street intersection has re-opened.

+The segment of Water Street between Princess and Market Streets will open temporarily between March 10-13 for the St. Patricks celebration.
+It will close again on March 13 through the end of March while crews apply final touches to the area.
 The sidewalk in front of the Federal Courthouse is open.
 Pedestrians headed south along Water Street toward Market Street will simply have to walk up to the mid-block where they can cross Market Street and proceed back towards the river on the sidewalk.

 The city, in conjunction with the US Coast Guard and the Cape Fear Public Utility Authority, has begun Phase I of a major, $6.3 million overhaul of Riverfront Park and Water Street.
 This project includes underground repairs to the bulkhead as well as new stormwater facilities, water and sewer lines.
 Above the ground, it will include repairs to the Riverwalk, renovation of Riverfront Park, expansion of the plaza in front of the Federal Courthouse and streetscape improvements.
 The work will take place between the foot of Market Street and Walnut Street and will occur in several phases: